nicolas-sabbatini/nikcodes-website/content/posts/impossible_list.md

 I’ve always been fantasizing about my future, thinking about all the things I wanted to accomplish or do.
 Needless to say, I never got around to any of it (except maybe a few minor goals).
 I always felt overwhelmed by the number of things I want to do/learn, till I came across a [video](https://www.youtube.com/watch?v=6apcEae2U4w) from [Thomas Frank](https://collegeinfogeek.com/) about an idea that he had from [Joel Runyon](https://impossiblehq.com/impossible-list/), this idea is the impossible list.

-This list didn't fully remove the overwhelming feeling that I feel when I think about the future, but it gives me a path to accomplish most of my goals.
+This list didn't fully remove the overwhelming feeling when I  think about the future, but it gives me a path to accomplish most of my goals.

 ### What is a Impossible list?